RajaramAjay/Data-to-Vector-Ingestion-Pipeline/README.md

 # Data-to-Vector Ingestion Pipeline

 ## Overview
-Data-to-Vector Ingestion Pipeline is a robust, enterprise-grade solution for building vector databases from diverse data sources, including documents (e.g., PDFs) and webpages.
-It enables efficient semantic search and retrieval through a streamlined pipeline featuring OCR, document chunking, web scraping, embedding generation with Sentence Transformers, and FAISS vector storage.
+The Data-to-Vector Ingestion Pipeline is an enterprise-grade solution designed to empower businesses to build scalable vector databases from diverse data sources, including documents (PDFs, DOCX, TXT, CSV) and webpages.
+By transforming raw data into semantic embeddings stored in a FAISS vector database, it enables efficient, AI-driven semantic search and retrieval.
+The pipeline supports document chunking, deduplication, web scraping, and planned OCR integration for scanned PDFs, with robust error handling, logging, and performance optimization.
+Deployed as a Flask-based web application with a user-friendly front-end, it is ready for enterprise environments, including IIS deployment.

 ## Key Features
-- **Document and Web Ingestion**: Process PDFs, scanned documents, and webpages seamlessly.
+- **Multi-Source Data Ingestion**: Seamlessly process documents (PDFs, DOCX, TXT, CSV) and webpages into a unified vector database.
-- **Embedding Generation**: Create semantic embeddings using Sentence Transformers (e.g., all-MiniLM-L6-v2).
+- **Semantic Embeddings**: Generate high-quality embeddings using Sentence Transformers (e.g., all-MiniLM-L6-v2) with GPU acceleration support.
-- **Vector Storage**: Store and query embeddings efficiently with FAISS.
+- **FAISS Vector Storage**: Store and query embeddings efficiently with FAISS, supporting incremental updates and deduplication.
-- **Pipeline Orchestration**: Automate data ingestion, processing, and storage.
+- **Document Chunking & Deduplication**: Split documents into semantically coherent chunks with SHA-256 hashing to eliminate duplicates.
-- **Web Scraping**: Extract and process text from webpages for semantic search.
+- **Web Scraping**: Extract and process webpage content with configurable crawling limits and robust HTML parsing.
-- **OCR Support**: Planned support for extracting text from scanned PDFs using Azure OCR.
+- **Planned OCR Integration**: Framework for Azure OCR to extract text from scanned PDFs (currently commented out for cost/privacy).
-- **Image Detection**: Identify image-heavy PDFs for optimized processing.
-- **Input Validation**: Ensure robust validation for files and URLs.
-- **Logging**: Centralized logging for monitoring and debugging.
+- **Robust Error Handling**: Comprehensive logging and error recovery for reliable operation in enterprise settings.
+- **IIS Deployment**: Configuration support for deployment on Internet Information Services (IIS) via web.config.
+- **Performance Optimization**: Multiprocessing for file loading and GPU-accelerated embedding generation for large-scale datasets.

 ## Use Cases
-- Enterprise search systems for internal documents and web content.
+- **Enterprise Search**: Enable semantic search across internal documents and external web content for knowledge management.
-- Knowledge management platforms requiring semantic retrieval.
-- Data aggregation for AI-driven applications and analytics.
+- **Data Analytics**: Aggregate and index diverse data sources for AI-driven insights and decision-making.
+- **Content Management**: Build intelligent repositories for documents and web data with fast, meaning-based retrieval.
+- **AI Application Development**: Provide a foundation for RAG (Retrieval-Augmented Generation) systems and other AI workflows.

 ## Installation
 1. Clone the repository: